Article

 Separation of Church & State History

-What does “the separation of church and state” mean?
-The earliest mention of it comes from Roger Williams, a Puritan minister who founded a new form of government based on this idea.
-Williams referenced ‘a high wall’ between church and state to keep the ‘wilderness’ of governments out of the affairs of religion.
-Essentially, he wanted to stop the chaos and immorality of government from invading the purity of a person’s conscience and their freedom to find their own truth or salvation.
+What does the phrase, “the separation of church and state” mean?
+The earliest mention of that metaphor comes from Roger Williams, a minister, lawyer, and merchant who desired a way to worship freely.
+Williams referenced ‘a high wall’ between church and state to keep the ‘wilderness’ of the human institutions out of the affairs of religion.
+He strove to prevent the corruption of government from corrupting a person’s freedom of conscience.
+Or as he called it in 1636, "soul freedom."

-Today, we view the US Constitution’s First Amendment as preserving our religious liberty by preventing the government from establishing a religion or not preventing the free exercise thereof.
-But even more profoundly, the form of government that the Constitution creates was designed to limit the authority of the government to civil issues only.
-It does this by making the people the sole authority of the government.
-As a result, it protects everyone’s individual liberty to worship (or to not) however they choose without the government being allowed to intervene.
+Today, the US Constitution’s First Amendment gurantees religious liberty by forbidding congress from establishing a religion or preventing the free exercise of faith.
+Even more, the form of government that the Constitution creates was designed to limit the authority of the government to only civil matters and made the people the foundation of civil power.

 Divine Right to Rule

-Before the founding of the colony of Rhode Island and Providence Plantations (today known as the State of Rhode Island), governments claimed to derive their authority from a god.
-In some cases, the supreme leader of a country was considered a god (ancient Rome, or Japan until 1945, for example), a political system called a theocracy.
-So, if any inhabitant of that country dared to question the authority of a law or magistrate, (government official) they could be accused of defying the law of their god or gods.
-Historians refer to this system of power as “the divine right to rule.”
+Before the founding of the colony of Rhode Island and Providence Plantations (today known as the State of Rhode Island), governments claimed to derive their authority from an almighty source.
+In some cases, the leader of a country was considered a god (ancient Rome, or Japan until 1945, for example), a political system called a theocracy.
+If a citizen questioned the authority of a law, they could be accused of defying the will of god.
+This system of power is known as “the divine right to rule.”

-But a group of religious radicals disapproved of the practices of the Anglican Church, believing that they were too ritualistic.
-They argued that their own, simpler and more spontaneous way of worship reliant on the word of God, or the Bible, was the true way.
-With their words as well as acts of civil disobedience, sedition, treason, and violence, they insisted on worshipping how they saw fit.
-In the eyes of the king, they were challenging both the spiritual authority of God and the political and spiritual authority of the King.
-As a result, many were given the opportunity to establish a new colony in North America.
+But a group of religious reformers disapproved of the practices of the Anglican Church, believing that they were too ritualistic.
+They argued that their own, simpler and more spontaneous way of worship reliant on the Bible, was the true way.
+And they set out to correct the King's church, to "purify" it.
+These people became known as Puritans.
+With their words and acts of civil disobedience, sedition, treason, and violence, they insisted on worshipping how they saw fit.
+In the eyes of the government though, they were challenging both the spiritual authority of God and the political authority of the King.

-In the Massachusetts Bay, Plymouth, and other colonies, Puritans set up new governments with the same source of power - religious authority.
-These governments claimed that their right to rule was granted to them by the Christian God, and therefore they had absolute power to punish people for their thoughts, beliefs, words, actions, and even their bad luck.
-People were humiliated, shunned out of town, fined, beaten, mutilated, tortured, and killed.
-These acts of punishment weren’t for violating civil laws, but interpretations of divine laws.
+In the Massachusetts Bay, Plymouth, and other colonies, religious non-conformists set up new governments with the same source of power - religious authority.
+These governments claimed that their right to rule was granted to them by the Christian God, and therefore they had power to punish people for their thoughts, beliefs, words, actions, and even bad luck.
+People were humiliated, banished, fined, beaten, mutilated, tortured, and killed.
+These punishments were based on interpretations of divine law.

 Democracy